tammyyang/CudaPy/README.md

 ![Mandel](http://418.oulgen.com/img/mandel.png)

-# Building and Installation
+# Building and Installing

 1. The suggested version of ghc is 7.8.3, you can find it from [here](https://www.haskell.org/ghc/download).
-2. Make sure the external dependencies are satisfied ⋅⋅* Ubuntu 14.04 and later versions
+2. Make sure the external dependencies are satisfied
+ * For Ubuntu 14.04 and later versions
 ```{r, engine='bash', count_lines}
 sudo apt-get install cabal-install happy alex haskell-platform ghc-dynamic python-setuptools
 ```